The Stage: History

 The first edition of The Stage was published (under the title The Stage Directory – a London and Provincial Theatrical Advertiser) on 1 February 1880 at a cost of three old pence for twelve pages.
 Publication was monthly until 25 March 1881, when the first weekly edition was produced.
 At the same time, the name was shortened to The Stage and the publication numbering restarted at number 1.

 The publication was a joint venture between founding editor Charles Lionel Carson and business manager Maurice Comerford.
 It operated from offices opposite the Theatre Royal, Drury Lane.
 Carson, whose real name was Lionel Courtier-Dutton, was cited as the founder.
 His wife Emily Courtier Dutton later founded several theatrical charities.

 The Stage entered a crowded market, with many other theatre titles (including The Era) in circulation.
 Undercutting their rivals, Carson and Comerford dropped the price of the paper to one penny; soon it became the only remaining title in the field.

 The newspaper has remained in family ownership.
 Upon the death in 1937 of Charles Carson's son Lionel, who had assumed the joint role of managing director and editor, control passed to the Comerford family.

 In 1959, the newspaper was renamed The Stage and Television Today, incorporating the Television Today pull-out supplement dedicated to broadcasting news and features.
 Derek Hoddinott, who was the existing TV editor of The Stage, was retitled as editor of the Television Today supplement.
 The overall name and pull-out supplement remained until 1995, when broadcasting coverage was re-incorporated into the main paper.
 The name on the masthead reverted to The Stage, but in 2006, the paper introduced a blog concentrating on television, named TV Today.

 From 1995, the newspaper has awarded The Stage Awards for Acting Excellence at the Edinburgh Festival Fringe.

 In 2004, 96-year-old contributor Simon Blumenfeld was recognised by Guinness World Records as the world's oldest weekly newspaper columnist.
 The column continued until shortly before his death in 2005.

 The Stage Awards were launched in 2010.
 They are given annually and recognise outstanding organisations working in theatre and beyond in the following categories: London theatre, regional theatre, producer, school, fringe theatre, theatre building, unsung hero and international.

 In August 2013, The Stage launched The Stage Castings, an online casting service with a video audition function.

 In May 2019, The Stage partnered with the Andrew Lloyd Webber Foundation and UK Theatre to launch Get Into Theatre, a website dedicated to theatre careers.

+It was announced in November 2025 that The Stage would become a monthly magazine, instead of a weekly newspaper, from January 2026.